-Earlier this year, former Detroit Red Wings general manager Ken Holland accepted the same position with the Edmonton Oilers.
-Over the last 23 years, Holland has guided the Red Wings to four Stanley Cups and endless successes.
+Last year, former Detroit Red Wings general manager Ken Holland accepted the same position with the Edmonton Oilers.
+For nearly a quarter century, Holland guided the Red Wings and captured four Stanley Cups in addition to endless successes.
 He poured blood, sweat, and tears into the team, keeping the playoff streak alive for as long as possible.
-But how did he handle the struggles of the last few seasons?
+But how did he handle the struggles near the end of his tenure?
 Were his final moves a roaring success or riddled with error?
 Today, we’ll look at his legacy and how his moves have affected the Red Wings for better or worse.

 Holland Changed the Face of the Red Wings